alexleboucher/docker-express-postgres-boilerplate/README.md

 Thanks to TypeORM, you can easily manage your migrations.
 The executed migrations are stored in a table, it allows TypeORM to know which migrations must be executed but also to revert migrations if you need.

-⚠️ The migrations script must be executed in the `api` container shell.
+⚠️ The migrations scripts must be executed in the `api` container shell.

 ### Create a migration